Carlos Correa Player Props: Twins vs. Braves

-Carlos Correa, with a slugging percentage of .350 in his past 10 games -- including two home runs -- will be in action for the Minnesota Twins against the Atlanta Braves, with Spencer Strider on the mound, June 26 at 7:20 PM ET.
+Carlos Correa, with a slugging percentage of .350 in his past 10 games -- including two home runs -- will be in action for the Minnesota Twins versus the Atlanta Braves, with Bryce Elder on the hill, June 27 at 7:20 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Tigers.
+He had a hitless performance in his previous game (0-for-4) against the Braves.

 Carlos Correa Game Info & Props vs. the Braves